-Johnson, a Adams, was the representative for Kentucky's 10th congressional district from 1825 to 1827.
+Johnson was the representative for Kentucky’s 10th congressional district and was an Adams.
+He served from 1825 to 1827.

 From Mar 1820 to Mar 1827, Johnson missed 68 of 400 roll call votes, which is 17.0%.
 This is on par with the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000